56 Sights in Heidelberg, Germany (with Map and Images)

 The Stadthalle Heidelberg is a congress and cultural center located in the old town of Heidelberg on the banks of the Neckar River.
 It was built according to the plans of the architects Jakob Henkenhaf and Friedrich Ebert in the years 1901 to 1903.

-The Heidelberg honorary cemetery is located above the western town of Heidelberg at a height of about 295 meters on the so -called ant hump above the Heidelberg mountain cemetery.
-From 1933 to 1935, the facility was created as a soldier's cemetery to admit more than 500 embedded people of the First World War and has an area of over 17 ha.
-In its extension, the courtyard of the facility on the church tower of the Christuskirche in the western town.
+The Heidelberg Cemetery of Honour is located above the western part of Heidelberg at an altitude of about 295 metres on the so-called Ameisenbuckel above the Heidelberg Mountain Cemetery.
+The complex was created from 1933 to 1935 as a military cemetery to accommodate more than 500 reburied fallen soldiers of the First World War and has an area of over 17 ha.
+In its extension, the courtyard of the complex points to the church tower of the Christuskirche in the Weststadt.

 Rohrbach Castle, popularly known as Rohrbacher Schlösschen or Altes Schlösschen, is located in the middle of the Rohrbach district of Heidelberg.
 It is located there in a park on the grounds of the Thoraxklinik Heidelberg on today's Parkstraße.